ralphbecket/Web/Od/README.md

 new DOM subtree is substituted instead (i.e., the child component's DOM node will not be affected).

+Component updates are batched by default via requestAnimationFrame (or some similar fallback).
+This is a standard approach to reducing redrawing pressure on the web browser.
+Component updates can be made immediate by setting a global flag.

 ### Observables

 Observables provide a pleasingly declarative solution to many problems.